AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/work_with_textures/create_texture_template.md

 }
 ~~~

 You can customize the texture templates to add texture suffixes of your own and use them on texture import.
-Core texture templates are located in `core/texture_categories` folder within your Stingray install.
+Core texture templates are located in `core/texture_categories` folder within your {{ProductName}} installation folder.
 See ~{ Working with core resources }~ for details on overriding the texture template resources.

 You can create texture templates to quickly configure imported textures without having to use the **Texture Manager**.